brooksdavis/zfsowner/README.md

 		ALL ALL=(root) NOPASSWD: /usr/local/bin/zfs-update-exports

-	to allow users to force a refers of exports after altering their delegated share setttings.
+	to allow users to force a refresh of exports after altering their delegated share setttings.